Benefits of the Circle of Joy

 When performing this sequence, the spine moves slowly and gently through forward bends (flexion), back bends (extension), side stretches (side flexion), and twists (rotation), which helps to keep the spine flexible and healthy.

 In today’s world, we rarely get to move our bodies through its full range of movement.
 We lead pretty sedentary lives.

 If you don’t move your spine through its full range of movement regularly, it may begin to seize up.
 This means that as you age you will find it harder and harder to get around.
 Movement is key.

 This sequence is easily adapted to sitting in a chair, with a slight adjustment for the forward bend.
 If you would like more information on how to adapt the Circle of Joy for a chair (wheelchair or other), please contact me.

-When performed correctly, you will find the Circle of Joy becomes meditation in motion.
+When performed correctly, this sequence is meditation in motion.
 The secret is to move slowly, with awareness, with the flow of your breath.
 There is no hurry.
 The slower your movements and your breath the better.
 Don’t force it.
 Set your own pace and feel into it by moving with each breath.

 As always, when performing any form of physical exercise be very self aware and stop immediately if you feel any discomfort or pain.
 If you have, or are recovering from an injury or a medical condition please check with your medical practitioner before performing the Circle of Joy.

 The key with any yoga pose is to move with the flow of your breathe.
 Inhale as you open out and look up, breathing deep into your belly and expanding your ribs.
 Exhale as you draw your body inwards, fold forward, twist, or stretch sideways.

 When performing this series ensure both sit bones stay firmly connected with your mat or seat of the chair.